Booster1212/plugin-farming/README.md

 ## Contribute to this plugin

-If you want to contribute something to our open source store system, you are very welcome to do so by creating a pull request, you can of course also submit bugs or feature requests via the GitHub issue system!
+If you want to contribute something to our open source farming system, you are very welcome to do so by creating a pull request, you can of course also submit bugs or feature requests via the GitHub issue system!

 ## Authors & Contributors